The standard platform for oral proceedings held by videoconference (VICO) is Zoom.

 For oral proceedings held by Zoom, the EPO supports the following technologies:

-- Zoom web client (Chromium Edge 80 or higher, Google Chrome 53.0.2785 or higher, Firefox 76 or higher, Internet Explorer 10 or higher, Safari 10.0.602.1.50 or higher) for oral proceedings in opposition.
+- Zoom web client (Chrome, Firefox, Edge, Safari: within two versions of the current version) for oral proceedings in opposition.
 As oral proceedings in examination held by Zoom are end-to-end encrypted, the Zoom web client is not suitable for oral proceedings in examination.

 Regardless of which Zoom set-up you have, you are advised to run a compatibility test of your equipment with the EPO, preferably at least five working days before the oral proceedings are due to take place (see "Test call" above).